 One of the biggest dangers in having a site built or updated is false economy.

 Not all websites are created equally, and neither are the results.
 Many people think that getting a new website is like getting a new car – sure you can pay more, one may look better, but they will both take you from A to B.

-A website is the cornerstone to almost all your marketing efforts.
-If it fails to do its job well, your marketing and advertising costs will be an expense, not at investment.
+A website is a cornerstone to almost all your marketing efforts.
+If it fails to do its job well, your marketing and advertising costs will be an expense, not an investment.
 Designed and built well, a website is an investment that will keep paying for itself many, many times over.

 Thanks to the advent of website builders like Wix, Weebly and SquareSpace, anyone can build a website these days.
 And, unfortunately, anyone does.